-Bridgelea Primary School is a school for up to 96 pupils in Key Stages 1 and 2 who have either been permanently excluded from mainstream school or who are in danger of becoming so, because of social, emotional or mental health difficulties.
+Bridgelea Primary School is a school for up to 98 pupils in Key Stages 1 and 2 who have either been permanently excluded from mainstream school or who are in danger of becoming so, because of social, emotional or mental health difficulties.
 It also offers places for children with an Educational Health and Care Plan (EHCP) identifying Social Emotional and Mental Health difficulties (SEMH).
 Support is also offered to mainstream primary schools in order to help them to manage and improve the behaviour of individual pupils to reduce the likelihood of exclusion.

-The majority of pupils who attend are of White British origin (55%).
-This is broadly the same as other Pupil Referral Units nationally.
+Most pupils who attend are of White British origin (61% an increase of 10% on the previous year).
+This shift has continued for the last 2 years.
 The other groups that attend reflect the wide ethnic communities represented in Manchester.
-The vast majority of pupils who attend are boys (90% – up 14% on previous year).
-This is more like the national average for SEMH schools.
+Black African, Black Caribbean and Black other (13%) and mixed ethnicity (23%) are the next biggest groups represented in the school.
+Most pupils who attend are boys (87% decrease of 1% on previous year).
+This is in line with the national average for SEMH schools.

 OFSTED completed a Section 8 inspection of the school on the 17th April 2018 and found the school to remain good.
 The management group and staff were rightly proud of the findings of the inspection and description in the published report.
 The major areas to develop were the curriculum offer to the children, given that the school is now more SEMH special than a Pupil Referral Unit and the majority of the school improvement work in the next 12 months will be focused on this aspect of our work.